maziac/DeZog/documentation/ReverseEngineeringUsage.md

 ~~~

 It is parsed by DeZog like other list files.
-DeZog retrieves the label names from it and associates them with the address for that line.
+DeZog takes the label names from it and associates them with the address for that line.

+Please note that you can also specify several entires with different paths or you can use a glob pattern to address several files in one entry.

 ## Addresses

-The address is given as ```long address```normally.
-I.e. it also includes the bank/paging information.
+The address is normally specified as a ```long address```.
+I.e. it also contains the bank/paging information.
-Only if the address (slot) is unambiguous (i.e. does not support banking) the banking info can be omitted.
+Only if the address (slot) is unique (i.e. no banking supported), the bank information can be omitted.

 Example without banking:
 ~~~list